nets-cs-pub-ro/NDP/sim/EXAMPLES/in_and_out/README.md

 * F->E: 7.55208

 Traffic from A to B, C, D an E will start out fair, simply because the initial windows are the same.
-Each receiver will get less than it's link speed in incoming packets, so all incoming packets elicit immediate pulls for more data.
+Each receiver will get less than its link speed in incoming packets, so all incoming packets elicit immediate pulls for more data.

 The link to E is initially overloaded, resulting in trimming.
-As a result, a pull queue builds at E.  Roughly four times more pull packets from F that from A are queued at E.  The pull queue uses a round-robin fair queue by default, so pulls are preferentially sent to A, with the remainder sent to F.
+As a result, a pull queue builds at E.  Roughly four times more pull packets from F than from A are queued at E.  The pull queue uses a round-robin fair queue by default, so pulls are preferentially sent to A, with the remainder sent to F.